th3kumar/MusicWiki/README.md

 }
 ```

--Use the retrofit instance to create a concrete implementation of the interface:
+- Use the retrofit instance to create a concrete implementation of the interface:

 ```sh
 val lastFm = retrofit.create(LastFmService::class.java)
 ```

--Use the concrete implementation to make a network request:
+- Use the concrete implementation to make a network request:

 ```sh
 val call = lastFm.getGenres("tag.getTopTags", "YOUR_API_KEY")